journomarv/humans_of_nowhere/README.md

 # humans_of_nowhere
-This repository contains code for a Natural Language Processing (NLP) model
+This repository contains code for a Natural Language Processing (NLP) model that can analyze and gather text and documents related to South African constitutional education.
+It is built using OpenAI's open-source tools, and is designed to provide a comprehensive overview of the current state of constitutional education in South Africa.
+It can also be used to identify gaps in existing knowledge and provide insights into how to improve the educational environment.